ycm-core/YouCompleteMe/README.md

   using console Vim (that is, not Gvim or MacVim) then it's likely that the Shift-TAB binding will not work because the console will not pass it to Vim.
   You can remap the keys; see the _Options_ section below.

+Knowing a little bit about how YCM works internally will prevent confusion.
+YCM has several completion engines: an identifier-based completer that collects all of the identifiers in the current file and other files you visit (and your tags files) and searches them when you type (identifiers are put into per-filetype groups).

+There are also several semantic engines in YCM.
+There's a libclang-based completer that provides semantic completion for C-family languages.
+There's a Jedi-based completer for semantic completion for Python.
+There's also an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions when no native completer exists for that language in YCM.

+There are also other completion engines, like the UltiSnips completer and the filepath completer.

+YCM automatically detects which completion engine would be the best in any situation.
+On occasion, it queries several of them at once, merges the outputs and presents the results to you.

 ### Completion string ranking